Managing People: Power-over versus Power-with

 • Recognising that people are their own experts on themselves

-• Listening to their story
+• Listening to someone’s story

 • Valuing workers’ aspirations and goals